arshadkazmi42/rhof-cli/CONTRIBUTING.md

 # Contributing

 ### Thanks, for considering to contribute to this repository!

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 If you are looking forward to start contributing to beautiful world of open source.
 **Start it right now.**

 The basic guidelines for contributing are as follows:

 - Fork the repo
 - Clone the repo
 - Create a branch using
   - `git checkout -b feature-branch`
 - Make the required changes
 - Test the changes by using below command
-  - `yarn` (Installs all the dependencies)
+  - `npm` (Installs all the dependencies)
-  - `yarn test`
+  - `npm test`
 - Create a pull request using below commands
   - `git add --all`
   - `git commit -m "your commit message"`